SABS-R3/software-engineering-day1/_episodes/03-containers.md

 You can also do other useful operations on sets, such as removing elements of one set from another, if one is a subset or superset of another, and so on.

-> ## Mutability
->
-> An important thing to remember is that Python variables are simply *references* to values, and also that they fall into two distinct types:
->
-> * Immutable types: value changes by referencing a newly created value, e.g. when changing a letter in a string
-> * Mutable types: values can be changed 'in place', e.g. changing or adding an item in a list
->
-> This matters when you are 'copying' variables or passing them as arguments to functions.
-{: .callout}

 ## Dictionaries